edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 ### Hiero CLPR Endpoint Implementation

 In this CLPR Implementation, connector state is stored within the Hiero ledger state.
 While a single network connected node may function as a CLPR Endpoint, the connector state cannot be updated until the state proofs are submitted to the ledger and handled by all consensus nodes deterministically.

 The Hiero CLPR Endpoint implementation is organized into the following parts:

 1. The CLPR HAPI Transactions
 2. The CLPR Endpoint Network Server and Client
 3. The `CLPR Connector Service` (Handling the Connector HAPI Transactions)
 4. The `CLPR Application Service` (Handling the CLPR Application Messages)

 Both the Consensus Nodes and the Block Nodes will have the state data necessary to function as the network termination points for the CLPR Endpoint Server and Client code.
 In either case, when a single node acts as a network gateway, that node will need to submit HAPI transactions containing the connector state proofs to the Hiero Ledger so that all consensus nodes process the connector state changes and update the connector state.

-For this initial implementation, while the volume of CLPR messages is low, the network Server and Client code will live on the consensus nodes and individual consensus nodes can act as CLPR Endpoints.
+For this initial implementation, while the volume of CLPR Channel messages is low, the network Server and Client code will live on the consensus nodes and individual consensus nodes can act as CLPR Endpoints.
 In the future it may be appropriate to move the network Server and Client code to block nodes.
 When sharding is implemented, a hybrid behavior may be warranted where intershard communication happens directly between consensus nodes using each shard's consensus nodes as the CLPR Endpoints and interledger communication happens using block nodes as the CLPR Endpoints.
+The addition of the Block Node as a relay in the pipeline does not weaken the trust model of the communication via state proofs, which are still validated by the ledger.
+The potential for physical failure of the block node relays does weaken the reliability of the full communication path, however.

 ![CLPR Block Node As Endpoint](../assets/hip-0000-clpr/clpr-cn-vs-bn-as-endpoints.drawio.svg)

+Whether the CLPR Endpoint Network Server and Client code is operating from a consensus node or the block node, the HAPI Transaction protobuf is identical.
+The difference between them is who is signing the transaction to submit to the network and whether it is submitted through the public HAPI Transaction gateway.
+While the consensus node is able to submit the transactions directly to its internal transaction queue, the block node must submit the transactions through the public gateway.
+A Consensus node has direct access to the state it computes through handling transactions.
+A Block Node must wait to receive state updates through the block stream reporting it.
+This adds a slight latency to both submission and receiving the results of submission.
+For interledger communication, this added latency is likely negligible compared to the configured frequency of exchanging messages between CLPR Endpoints.

 #### Hiero CLPR HAPI Transactions

-##### Connector State Proofs
+##### HAPI: Connector State Proofs

-##### Connector Registration and Update
+##### HAPI: Connector Registration, Update, and Delete

-##### Delete Connector

 #### The CLPR Endpoint Network Server and Client

+All inbound connections to a Hiero CLPR Endpoint are through gRPC request response exchanges in the protobuf format specified by the Hiero extensions to the channel messages.
+All outbound connections are in the data format specified by the CLPR Endpoint acting as a server.

+If the Hiero network is configured to throttle or restrict the size of Connector State Proof HAPI transactions, the CLPR Endpoint must know this configuration to ensure that the communicated channel throttle messages are within these bounds.
+The received state proofs over the CLPR Endpoint Channel must be directly translatable to submittable Connector State Proof HAPI transactions.

+The Hiero CLPR Endpoint Network Server and Client code must verify the state proofs before submitting them to a network in a HAPI transaction.
+The Hiero Network may shun any source of failed state proofs, even if that is one of its own consensus nodes.
+As much due diligence should be done as possible before committing the network resources to processing the state proofs and handling the interledger messages.

+Each Hiero CLPR Endpoint submitting HAPI transactions to a Hiero network needs its own transaction signing key and must sign each of the HAPI transactions it submits with this key.
+This signature is used to properly identify the entity submitting the HAPI transaction.

+##### Frequency of CLPR Endpoint Connections

+Each CLPR Endpoint has a configurable frequency which defines the base rate at which the CLPR Endpoint will attempt to make connections to other CLPR Endpoints with which it has a connector with.

 #### The CLPR Connector Service

 #### The CLPR Application Service

 ### Hiero CLPR Remote Application Call Implementation